 Citations include 2-3 pieces of information:

-Note: The examples below use red font to emphasis each part of a citation as they are discussed.
-Do not use red font in your own citations.
+Note: The examples below use red font to emphasize each part of a citation as they are discussed.
+Do not use red font in your citations

 Part 1: Author